-Recession-proof organizations are leaner, more agile, and more cost-efficient than everyone else.
-Focusing like a laser on efficiency and people productivity is what separates "world class" companies from the rest of the crowd.
+Organizations who prosper regardless of changing conditions are leaner, more agile, and more cost-efficient than everyone else.
+"World class" companies focus like a laser on efficiency and people productivity.
 Think McDonalds, Starbucks, Amazon, Google.
 How do the best-of-the-best succeed no matter what?

-They proactively systemize their operations

-down to a science with clear standard operating procedures (SOPs).
-Standardizing operations around clear best practices is how high-performing organizations drive down costs and eliminate the errors, waste, and "dropped balls" that hamstring less effective organizations.
+They proactively systemize their operations down to a science with clear standard operating procedures (SOPs).

-Let's look, one at a time, at 5 reasons standardizing operations and clear SOPs are such a smart strategy and why you would want to apply it ASAP in this down economy!
+By standardizing operations around clear best practices, high-performing organizations drive down costs and eliminate the errors, waste, and "dropped balls" that hamstring less effective organizations.
+This strategy works in every industry, every size operation.
+Let's look, one at a time, at 5 reasons standardizing operations and clear SOPs are such a smart strategy